Devil's Pond

-Devil's Pond (alternatively known as Heaven's Pond) is a 2003 American direct-to-video thriller film directed by Joel Viertel, who co-wrote it with Alek Friedman and Mora Stephens.
+Devil's Pond (alternatively known as Heaven's Pond) is a 2003 American thriller film directed by Joel Viertel, who co-wrote it with Alek Friedman and Mora Stephens.
 It stars Kip Pardue and Tara Reid as newlyweds who head to a remote lake house for their honeymoon, during which the husband turns it into a prison for his new wife.
-It was released in the United States by Artisan Home Entertainment on December 16, 2003.
+It was released direct-to-video in the United States by Artisan Home Entertainment on December 16, 2003.